A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Visual Commonsense Reasoning (VCR)} attempts to understand an image $i \in I$ by incorporating commonsense knowledge relationships to explain the answer $a \in T$ derived for each question $q \in T$.
-It can be also viewed as an extension of the VQA task, where instead of merely providing an answer \textit{a} to a given visual question \textit{q}, a rationale $r \in T$ justifying the choice of answer needs to be returned as well.
+\paragraph{Visual Commonsense Reasoning (VCR)} VCR attempts to understand an image $I \in \mathcal{V}$ by incorporating commonsense knowledge relationships to explain the answer $a \in \mathcal{W}$ derived for each question $q \in \mathcal{W}$.
+It can be also viewed as an extension of the VQA task, where instead of merely providing an answer \textit{a} to a given visual question \textit{q}, a rationale $r \in \mathcal{W}$ justifying the choice of the answer needs to be returned as well.
+Usually, $r$ contains commonsense information which is not explicitly shown on the image, but can be inferred based on prior human knowledge.
 The answer \textit{a} and rationale \textit{r} can be also generated, thus yielding the Visual Commonsense Generation (VCG) task.
 Widely used datasets are VCR \cite{vcr} and Visual COMmonsense rEasoning in Time (Visual COMET) \cite{visualcomet}.

-\paragraph{Vision-and-Language Navigation (VLN)} can be the equivalent of either visual navigation or linguistic navigation in the multimodal domain.
+\paragraph{Vision-and-Language Navigation (VLN)} VLN can be the equivalent of either visual navigation or linguistic navigation in the multimodal domain.
 Some datasets for VLN are Cooperative Vision-and-Dialog Navigation (CVDN) \cite{cvdn}, Action Learning From Realistic Environments and Directives (ALFRED) \cite{alfred} and others.